 “One day I want to drive for your team and become Formula 1 world champion!” said Lewis Hamilton to McLaren team boss Ron Dennis at a motorsport gala.
 Dennis must have been quite taken aback at the time, as Lewis Hamilton was only ten years old.
 Twelve years later, the time had come: Hamilton lined up on the grid for the McLaren Mercedes team in 2007 and even secured second place in the World Championship at the first attempt.
 One year later, aged 23 years, nine months and 26 days, he became the youngest Formula 1 Champion in motor racing history at the time, dethroning the previous record holder, Fernando Alonso.
-Since 2013, Hamilton has been racing in Formula 1 for the Mercedes-AMG works team and won four more World Championships between 2014 and 2018.
-In 2019, too, he is once again challenging at the top of the world rankings.
-It is no exaggeration to say that Lewis Hamilton and Mercedes-AMG have dominated the top level of motor racing for the last five years.
+Since 2013, Hamilton has been racing in Formula 1 for the Mercedes-AMG works team and won six more World Championships between 2014 and 2020.
+It is no exaggeration to say that Lewis Hamilton and Mercedes-AMG have dominated the top level of motor racing for the last eight years.

 "It is only when you do something with true passion that you become the very best."